Welcome to the Hertford Art Society Website

 Saturday Life Workshops

+Hertford Art Society runs Life Workshops in Cowbridge Halls, Hertford, SG14 1PG on the last Saturday of 9 months during the year.
+Although these are primarily run for Members we welcome enthusiastic visitors at £17.00 per session (£9.00 per half day), this includes coffee, tea and biscuits, available all day.
 The sessions are untutored and last from 10.00am – 4.00pm with a break of 1hr at lunchtime.
 We work in in all mediums including prep work for sculpture.
 Bring whatever medium and equipment you require with you.
-These photographs are from a recent workshop and illustrate the exciting variety of work produced by the artists.
+The photographs below illustrate the exciting variety of work produced by the artists.

 Workshops take place on the last Saturday of the month for nine months of the year.
 They do not take place in April, August and December due to the annual Open Exhibition and holiday periods.

 Life Models Workshops within HAS Winter Programme for 2020 - 2021

 If you are interested please contact [email protected] for further details.

 The 2019 Summer Evening Open-Air Sketching Programme opened on 21st May with a visit to an indoor venue.
 Hertford Art Society Members were invited once again to sketch at one of the Hertford Choral Society’s rehearsal evenings.
 This was an evening full of music and movement and was greatly enjoyed.

 The following week saw us enjoying the bright evening sunshine on Hartham Common and the Folly Allotments.
 This particular evening turned out to be probably the best evening weather of the Programme.

 Painting the villages of Bayford and Brickendon on 4th May was disappointingly cloudy, and the following week was no better at Sawbridgeworth Maltings with only 4 Members attending.
 However, the painting weekend at Aldeburgh on 7th to 9th June was enjoyed by about 19 Members.